hydephp/develop/docs/digging-deeper/advanced-customization.md

 Hyde will copy all files in this directory to `_site/media` (or whatever your configured output and media directories are).

 You can change the path to this directory by setting the `media_directory` setting in `config/site.php`.
 Note that this change will affect both the source and output directories.
-For example, if you set the value to 'assets', all files from 'assets' will be copied to '_site/assets'.
+For example, if you set the value to `assets`, all files from `assets` will be copied to `_site/assets`.

-If the setting starts with an underscore, that will be removed from the output directory, so files in '_assets' will be copied to '_site/assets'.
+If the setting starts with an underscore, that will be removed from the output directory, so files in `_assets` will be copied to `_site/assets`.

 >info Note that you will likely need to manually update `webpack.mix.js` so Laravel Mix can compile the assets correctly.